Dredge Mine Proposed for Bed of Salmon River

 What Happens Next?

 The Idaho Conservation League will be monitoring the proposal closely and encouraging supporters to voice their concerns in comments to the Idaho Department of Lands (sign up for our email updates at the top of this page to be notified).
-A public hearing is also scheduled in McCall on Sept.
-3. Finally, the Idaho Land Board (made up of the Governor, Secretary of State, Controller, Attorney General and Superintendent of Education) will consider the lease, likely in October, providing another opportunity to voice your concerns.
+A public hearing was held in McCall on Sept.
+3. Finally, the Idaho Land Board (made up of the Governor, Secretary of State, Controller, Attorney General and Superintendent of Education) will consider the lease at their meeting on February 17 in Boise in Room 214 of the Borah Post Office Building, providing another opportunity to voice your concerns.

 Clean water and a healthy Salmon River are priceless assets for Idahoans and those who live and play downstream.
 We all have the right to use the Salmon River, but no one has the right to abuse it.